chuxiaaaa/AntiCheat/docs/README-en.md

 A Lethal Company anti-cheat mod (host-only)

-The default language is Simplified Chinese.
-You can switch to English by changing the Language to "en_us" in the configuration file.
+The default language is Simplified Chinese, You can switch to English by changing the Language to "English" in the configuration file.

 ### Introduction